A Miracle

-A Miracle by Molly Davies was her first professionally staged play and was staged first at the upstairs Jerwood Theatre at Royal Court Theatre in London in 2009 as part of the theatre's Young Writers Festival.
+A Miracle by Molly Davies was her first professionally staged play and was first staged at the upstairs Jerwood Theatre at Royal Court Theatre in London in 2009 as part of the theatre's Young Writers Festival.
 It starred Russell Tovey, Kate O'Flynn, Sorcha Cusack and Gerard Horan.

 Overview

-The plot follows the struggle of a teenage single mother, Amy Aston, to bond with her unwanted baby daughter Cara in rural Norfolk.
-Amy works at a chicken factory whilst her grandmother, Val, looks after the child.
-The young mother begins a tumultuous relationship with Gary Trudgill, a violent and traumatised soldier on sick leave from the Army.
-Gary's outbursts, in part a response to the treatment he receives from his own father, Rob, threaten to harm the child.
-The play ends on a potentially helpful note, with baby Cara's survival being the miracle of the play's title.
+The plot follows the struggle of Amy Aston, a teenage single mother, as she struggles to bond with her unwanted baby daughter Cara in rural Norfolk.
+Amy works at a chicken factory whilst her grandmother, Val, looks after Cara.
+The young mother begins a tumultuous relationship with Gary Trudgill, a violent and traumatised soldier on sick leave.
+Gary's outbursts, in part a response to the treatment he receives from his own father, threaten to harm Cara.
+The play ends on a positive note, with Cara's survival being the miracle of the play's title.